elbrutalo/gcam-pixel10/README.md

-# GCam360 (PhotoSphere for Pixel 10 / Pro)
+# SGCam360 (PhotoSphere for Pixel 10 / Pro and older Pixels)

-Photo Sphere for the Pixel 10, built from an older Google Camera port.
+Photo Sphere for the Pixel 10 and older Pixels, built from an older Google Camera port.

 Google removed Photo Sphere from the stock Pixel camera.
 This is `SGCAM_8.5.300.XX.10_STABLE_V24` by **Shamim**, patched to launch directly into